Skip to main content

 💡

 Late arrival?
-The X95 bus runs all night when the metro doesn’t.
-Budget an extra 20-30 minutes for traffic even late at night.
+If your flight lands after 11:30 PM, the X95 bus is your budget lifeline.
+It runs all night when the metro doesn’t.
+Budget an extra 20-30 minutes for the journey, even late at night.

 Option 3: Taxi (Most Convenient)